CiscoSecurity/amp-05-health-checker-windows/README.md

 ### Generate Diagnostic

-The Generate Diagnostic button allows you to generate an AMP Diagnostic bundle.
+The Generate Diagnostic button allows you to generate an SE Diagnostic bundle.
 This will place the zipped file on your desktop.
 It will also create an amp_health_checker_log.log file in the directory with the Health Checker scripts or executable.
-If you have an issue with the tool itself, please click the DEBUG button on the main page, recreate the issue, and provide the AMP diagnostic and the Health Checker log for analysis.
+If you have an issue with the tool itself, please click the DEBUG button on the main page, recreate the issue, and provide the SE diagnostic and the Health Checker log for analysis.

 ### Run Analysis

-The Run Analysis button will give you a quick snapshot of the system based on the AMP sfc.exe.log files.
+The Run Analysis button will give you a quick snapshot of the system based on the SE sfc.exe.log files.
 The top 10 processes, files, extensions and folders scanned will be displayed.

 ![](images/Run_Analysis.png)